vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 *caitanyam ātmano rūpaṁ nisargānandasundaram* //50//

 Having shown the goddesses or energies present in or around the central triangle as issuing from the absolute while having it as their essence and substrate, the YH now comes back to the cosmic aspect of the *śrīcakra* : by drawing it out by an act of her own will \( *svecchā* \) as a visible layout of everything that exists \( *viśvamayollekhakhacita* \) consisting in the universe \( *viśvarūpaka* \), the Goddess manifests the universe as the *śrīcakra* , entirely pervaded by her power.
-The Dīquotes here Kṣemarāja’s *Pratyabhijñāhr̥daya* , 29 2: “By the power of her own will she unfolds the universe on her own screen” \( *svabhittau* \), that is, on herself as the essence and substrate of all.
-The Dīalso quotes a well-known formula:: “The Lord Śiva gladdens having seen the infi nite diversity of the world which he has drawn out with the brush of his own will.”
+The Dī quotes here Kṣemarāja’s *Pratyabhijñāhr̥daya* , 29 2: “By the power of her own will she unfolds the universe on her own screen” \( *svabhittau* \), that is, on herself as the essence and substrate of all.
+The Dī also quotes a well-known formula:: “The Lord Śiva gladdens having seen the infi nite diversity of the world which he has drawn out with the brush of his own will.”
 Another quote: “the supreme energy inseparable from Śiva has as her body the whole cosmic process.”

 That the diagrammatic and the cosmic processes are one and the same is again stated, as follows: